Railway Investigation Report R99T0017

-- The following examples describe two designs
+- The following examples describe two designs currently in use:

 In addition, the front contact of the RGPR in the route check relay (RCR) control circuit, will ensure that the signal cannot be cleared again until the defective mechanism is restored to normal operation.
 In the case of signals which are fleeted, additional safeguards to the circuits will be needed, as the RCR will be energized again by the fleeting circuits.

 - In a variation of (a) above, a more stringent approach is sometimes adopted (Refer to Figure 3).
 A separate control relay (Master Lighting Relay (MER)) is provided for each group of signals.
 The contact of MER is proved in the path of every HPR.
 MER is energized over the parallel paths consisting of front contacts of each signal HPR and RGPR.
 When an RGPS is not up, when it should have been, the MER will de-energize and all HPR's will remain down.
 Signal lamps will also be extinguished.
 The basic assumption in this method is that such instances are rare and all HPR's being de-energized at the same time will not pose an operational problem.